hugocaillard/clearness/app/routes/__posts/01-voting-clarity-smart-contract/02-store-data-in-maps.md

 ### Allow only one vote per address

-To do so, our contract will have to remember wether someone voted or not.
+To do so, our contract will have to remember whether someone voted or not.
 By "someone", I mean the STX address of the voter which can be accessed with `tx-sender`.
 The data structure needed here is a data map, a key-value store where the key will be the address and the value a boolean.
 Add this line right after the declaration of `nb-of-voters` (line 2):

 ```clarity